IlluminatePossibilities/TheGlobalVariables/README.md

 ##### b.
 Container Diagram
 ![Container Diagram](docs/container-diagram.jpg)

+#### iii.
+Tradeoffs

+**Serverless vs Container**
+Our solution sacrifices portability/deployability for elasticity/cost.
+We understand that containers provide a greeter portability and deployability experiences.
+However, due to budget concern (in terms of both infrastructure and maintenance), our decision was to leverage serverless, even though it is introducing the risk of the vendor lock-in.

+**D3/Vue.js**
+On the frontend technology stack, we sacrifies flexibility/productivity for cost/maintainability.
+React.js provides a lot of flexibility that allows creation of more complex logic and UIs.
+Vue shines when it comes to small applications: it is easy to use, and Vue templates make everything fast.
+Since Spotlight app is fairly simple, and the cost (both development and maintenance) is a driving factor, our natural selection was D3/Vue.
+Vue also offers options for mobile application development such as [Vue Native](https://vue-native.io/) and [NativeScript](https://nativescript.org/).

+**Amplify**
+Our solution sacrifices flexibility and portability for simplicity, feasibility and elasticity.
+Amplify is a fully-managed cloud service that allows the developers to quickly build, deploy and scale web applications.
+Amplify provides many features out of the box, such as data layer APIs, CI/CD pipelines, Vue/D3 modules for frontend, among others.
+Leveraging Amplify, however, introduces the risk of the vendor lock-in.

 ### c.
 Reporting & Business Intelligence (BI)

 We will use AWS Sagemaker to create models as well as for recommendations and predictions.
 These will be based on the processes that are currently defined and allow others yet to be defined to be modeled as required.